Chart Color Schemes

 Riverstone lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Riverstone's population is estimated at around 14,297 as of Feb 2026.
-This reflects an increase of 5,670 people (65.7%) since the 2021 Census, which reported a population of 8,627 people.
-The change is inferred from the resident population of 11,995 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 689 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,244 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Riverstone's 65.7% growth since the 2021 census exceeded the state (7.8%) and Greater Sydney, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 72.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+As of February 2026, the population of the suburb of Riverstone is estimated at around 14,297.
+This reflects an increase from the 2021 Census figure of 8,627 people, a growth of 5,670 people (65.7%).
+The change is inferred from AreaSearch's estimate of the resident population as 11,995 following examination of the latest ERP data release by the ABS in June 2024, and an additional 689 validated new addresses since the Census date.
+This results in a population density ratio of 2,244 persons per square kilometer, above the national average assessed by AreaSearch.
+Riverstone's growth rate exceeded both the state (7.8%) and Greater Sydney during this period.
+Interstate migration contributed approximately 72.0% of overall population gains, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Exceptional growth, placing it in the top 10 percent of national areas, is predicted over this period with the suburb expected to grow by 21,515 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 132.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, the suburb is projected to expand by 18,663 persons based on aggregated SA2-level projections, reflecting an overall increase of 114.4% over these 17 years.

 Frequently Asked Questions - Population